seosgithub/flok/docs/services/vm.md

         Likewise, a `sync` watch request is perfectly acceptible to be called many times for a new controller needing the information.
 There is little performance benefit in locally caching the data and many drawbacks like not getting updates of changes.
   * Event Responses
     * `read_res` - Whenever a change occurs to a page or the first read.
+If `sync` is true, the page may be `{}` which indicates that no page existed when sync was called (really an illegal condition, you should never use sync unless it's cached)
     * Returns an immutable page in params

 ###`unwatch`